Charity shops in Folkestone

 What happens if we turn the valuation down?

 The charity can decline with no penalty.
-GoldPaid then returns all the items by tracked, insured post at no cost.
+GoldPaid then returns all the items by tracked, signed-for post at no cost.
 There is no charge for requesting a valuation and no charge for declining one.

 When does the charity receive payment?